dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/wpf-security-strategy-security-engineering.md

 3. **Investigating Attacks against Assets using Entry Points**.
 One possible attack could target a grocery store's *safe* asset through the *air conditioning* entry point; the air conditioning unit could be unscrewed to allow the safe to be pulled up through it and out of the store.

- Threat modeling is applied throughout [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] and includes the following:
+ Threat modeling is applied throughout WPF and includes the following:

-- How the [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] parser reads files, maps text to corresponding object model classes, and creates the actual code.
+- How the XAML parser reads files, maps text to corresponding object model classes, and creates the actual code.

 - How a window handle (hWnd) is created, sends messages, and is used for rendering the contents of a window.